gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallDatabaseHowTo.md

-# Stroom HOWTO - Database Installation
+---
+title: "Database Installation"
+linkTitle: "Database Installation"
+#weight:
+date: 2021-07-12
+tags:
+  - database
+  - installation
+description: >
   This HOWTO describes the installation of the Stroom databases.
+---

 Following this HOWTO will produce a simple, minimally secured database deployment.
 In a production environment consideration needs to be made for redundancy, better security, data-store location, increased memory usage, and the like.

 Stroom has two databases.
 The first, `stroom`, is used for management of Stroom itself and the second, `statistics` is used for the Stroom Statistics capability.
 There are many ways to deploy these two databases.
 One could
 - have a single database instance and serve both databases from it